 In the data access system, the data query processing involves restoring the domain state.
 The restoring process (deserialization) requires the domain state to be saved (serialization) first.
-During Domain serialization, the Domain object accesses all its contained components and invokes the corresponding sendSelf() methods on all the components to send out their states as a stream.
+During Domain serialization, the Domain object accesses all its contained components and invokes the corresponding sendSelf() methods on the components to send out their state as a stream.
 The stream will then be piped to certain storage media (file system or database system) by the specified Channel object.
 For each object, the first field that it needs to send out is an integer classTag, which is a unique value used in OpenSees to identify the type of an object.

 During Domain deserialization, the pre-stored data can be used to restore the Domain and its contained components.
 For each component, we first need to retrieve its classTag from the stream.
-The retrieved classTag then can be passed to the template factory, which is a class named FEM ObjectBroker.
-The main method of the FEM ObjectBroker class is the object.
-After a template for the object has been created, the remaining task of creating a replica of the object is to fill in the member fields.
-The replica of the object is created by calling the member method recvSelf(), which is responsible for reading the member fields from the associated Channel object.
-The restored component objects can then be added to the Domain.
-Fig. 4 lists partially the pseudo code for the process of invoking recvSelf() on Domain to restore its state to a specific step.
+The retrieved classTag then can be passed to the template factory, which is a class named FEM_ObjectBroker.
+The main method of FEM_ObjectBroker is